CadenaR/Clean-Transform-Pipeline/README.md

 ```
 It means there is a problem with the download (usually drive rises warnings or captchas that need some clicks), a solution to this is to manually download the <a href="https://drive.google.com/file/d/1vDvkbR3RkDhJAmqfCRgcdv5nVPFEXQis/view?usp=sharing" target="_blank">file</a>, then drag and drop it into the `data/inbound` folder inside the dashboard and remove the inbound layer from the pipeline file.
 After this is done, you can run the pipeline again, and there should not be a problem.

+When finished, all the csv files must be in their respective data layer folder.